stonezyg/modernize-apps-katacoda/scenarios/developer-intro/03-making-changes.md

 ```

 Now you can open the file locally using this link: `/tmp/standalone-openshift.xml`{{open}} and inspect
-its contents.
+its contents (don't worry if you don't understand the contents of this file, it is the JBoss EAP configuration file).

 This is useful for verifying that the contents of files in your applications are what you expect.

 You can also upload files using the same `oc rsync` command but
 unlike when copying from the container to the local machine, there is no form for copying a
 single file.
 To copy selected files only, you will need to use the ``--exclude`` and ``--include`` options
 to filter what is and isn't copied from a specified directory.
+We will use this in the next step.

 Manually copying is cool, but what about automatic live copying on change?
-That's in the next step!
+That's in the next step too!